AmayaGS/MUSTANG/README.md

 ### Evaluation

 To evaluate a trained model on new test data, set `TRAIN=False`, `TEST=True` in `main.py`.
 This will run the model on the test set and print out evaluation metrics.

-### I am currently updating the code and will provide a step by step explanation on how to run it.

 <img src="model_v2.png" alt="MUSTANG pipeline">